 He was World Health Organisation Fellow and held an International Fellowship of the American Association for Respiratory Care at Cleveland Clinic, Ohio and at Texas Medical Centre, Houston.
 He was Principal Investigator for the WHO-MONICA Project, and CINDI Programme.
 He was involved in the formulation of national clinical practice guidelines for the management of several respiratory disorders, supplementary oxygen therapy and hypertension.

 At the University of Malta, Professor Cacciottolo is member of Council and Senate.
 He chairs the Programme Validation Committee, the Doctoral School Academic Committee and Boards of several other University entities.
-He is Co-Chair of the Institute for Public Services and is associated with the Faculty of Social Wellbeing, the Institute of Earth Systems, and the Centre for the Liberal Arts and Sciences.
+He is Co-Chair of the Institute for the Public Services.

 Professor Cacciottolo is member of the Malta Guardianship Board.
 Since 2007, he has been International Adviser to the Royal College of Physicians and is involved in various aspects of higher education, addressing programme construction, and quality assurance issues in European universities.
 He does pro-bono advisory work for the Down Syndrome Association, Hospice Malta and the Ministry of Health Live Organ Transplant Advisory Committee.